 Today is the 7th anniversary of my first public walking tour in Atlanta.
-Just want to take a moment to thank everyone who has biked, walked and or rode with me throughout the city during this time.
+Just want to take a moment to thank everyone who has biked, walked and/or riden with me throughout the city during this time.
 I have had the pleasure of meeting thousands of people from all over the world on my tours.
 It has been privilege and an honor to meet all of you.

-In case you are interested, my next and final project will be to create an ecosystem of interactive maps to help people explore ATL on their own in the future.
+My next and final project will be to create an ecosystem of interactive maps to help people explore ATL on their own in the future.
 These will be based on what I have learned about the city during the past seven years.
-This webpage will give you an idea of what to expect.

 Why we explore...